 I realize I made the mistake of thinking a certain income would solve all my financial problems.

 I thought the right salary would erase the monetary sacrifices I’ve made over the past two years to go back to school.
-Surprise?
+Surprise!
 It didn’t.
-Don’t get me wrong, I love the job and the income that my MBA has gotten me, but the truth is I won’t feel the real power of my paycheque until early 2018, when I’m finally done playing catch up on my savings.
+Don’t get me wrong, I love the job and the income that my MBA has gotten me, but the truth is I won’t feel the real power of my paycheck until I’m finally done playing catch up on my savings.

 The first day you decide to start paying off your debt will look exactly like the day before, when you were at your limit.